ThomasVirgo/Supabase-Test-Client/README.md

 ### Priority
-- move message to top of page
+- update messages on each move
-- create gandalf button and rounds
+- allow new round to be started...
 - implement slapping cards
 - create leave game button
 - dont let extra players join past 4 players or if game has started